 Monaco is a must.
-Stroll around the Formula One Grand Prix Circuit, open all year round as it’s actually in the town of Monte Carlo, see the Changing of Guards on the forecourt of the Castle and finish off with a homemade ice cream in one of the many small shops in the old town.
+Stroll around the Formula One Grand Prix Circuit, open all year round as it’s actually in the town of Monte Carlo.
+See the Changing of Guards on the forecourt of the Castle and finish off with a homemade ice cream in one of the many small shops in the old town.

-Nice also has its old town.
+Nice has its old town.
 Try out Nissa Socca, 7 Rue Sainte-Réparate where you will be able to taste the traditional “Socca” (very fine crepes made from chick pea batter), or if you feel like something more consistent, stuffed vegetables, tomatoes, courgettes, aubergines, and onions, are always on the menu.
-For relaxation, The Promenade des Anglais is a succession of public and private beaches stretching from the Nice International Airport to the centre of town, 7 Kms, with large cycling tracks for the really enthusiastic.
+For relaxation, The Promenade des Anglais is m succession of public and private beaches stretching from the Nice International Airport to the centre of town, 7 Kms, with large cycling tracks for the really enthusiastic.

-On the outskirts of Nice, the bay of Villefranche sur Mer is quite remarkable, a harbour for small ships and even luxury liners which means a town always buzzing with life, with a host of seafront restaurants selling the products of the morning’s fishing.
+Bay of Villefranche sur Mer is quite remarkable, a harbour for small ships and even luxury liners which means a town always buzzing with life, with a host of seafront restaurants selling the products of the morning’s fishing.
 The fresher the better, and you can’t get much fresher than this.

-Cannes is Cannes, of course, with its International Film Festival, “La Croisette” style, glamour and night life, 5 star hotels and so many restaurants, among them “Astoux & Brun” on the old port renowned for its sea food, http://www.astouxbrun.com/index-gb.htm and “La Pizza” where they serve you only half a pizza so it will fit into your plate; you can’t really go wrong.
+Cannes is Cannes, of course, with its International Film Festival, “La Croisette” style, glamour and night life, 5 star hotels and so many restaurants, among them “Astoux & Brun” on the old port renowned for its sea food, and “La Pizza” where they serve you only half a pizza so it will fit into your plate; you can’t really go wrong.

 Antibes is one of the most historic cities on the Côte d’Azur with its ramparts dating back to the 17th century, built by Vauban, possibly France’s best known military engineer.
 There is also largest yachting marinas in Europe with over 2000 moorings where it’s very pleasant to dream of all those luxury yachts right in front of you, and of course an interesting local market every Thursday.
 Read more about Antibes.

+Grasse will not only enable you to visit a perfume factory to discover the ancestral extraction and distillation techniques.
+There are 3 major factories which you can visit : Fragonard, Molinard and Galimard.
+Read more about Grasse.
 They all have two factories, one in the heart of the old town, the other on the outskirts of Grasse.
 In Galimard you will even be able to assemble your own personalized fragrance, with the help of a professional “nose” of course.
 There is also The International Perfumery Museum to visit, where you will find one of the world’s largest collections of perfume bottles and labels.
 Reports have it a second museum may have to be built to house the entire collection!